ppy/osu-wiki/wiki/Tournaments/UKCC/5/en.md

 ### Reschedules

 - Schedules for the next round are released on the Monday before a stage is due to happen and **all** matches will be scheduled for the weekend.
-You can reschedule for weekdays at the staffs discretion.
+You can reschedule for weekdays at the staff's discretion.
 - In order to reschedule, you must contact your opponents, agree on a time and be able to provide **proof** (by form of a screenshot/image) of the agreed reschedule to the Hosts.
 - In effort to ensure as many matches take place as possible, reschedules are allowed up to **1 hour before your match is due to be played**.
 However, your opponent holds the right to **refuse a reschedule if asked less than 24 hours from the scheduled time**.
 - If it is impossible to find a time to reschedule to that suits both players, both players should talk to the Hosts (Bae- or Yazzehh) and we will attempt to sort something out.